-Which leads me to these candy dots.
+Which leads me to these Homemade Candy Dots.
 If you follow me on Instagram, you have already seen how quickly and obsessively Judah eats these candies.
 About two years ago, my mom brought him an over-sized version of Candy Dots during her visit.
 He stood there and mindlessly peeled the entire sleeve within seconds.
 Because of this, I can’t buy them for him because he just wants to eat them all at once.

 Kind of like how I can’t seem to keep a box of Cheez-Its in my house for more than two days.
 (Ben…?)

 Because I know how much Judah loves Candy Dots, I had a blast surprising him with this homemade version.
 I was able to control his intake by limiting him to one sleeve a day, and then encouraged him to give some away to his friends.

 If you’ve ever worked with royal icing, then you already know how to make Homemade Candy Dots.
 If not, then don’t be intimidated.
 It’s really super simple!
 Just whip together the icing and pipe dots onto rectangles that you will cut out from printer paper.
 I’m so nice and provided a print-out for you to trace the rectangles which also includes a dot grid as a guide for piping!